Frequently Asked Questions

 Our existing partnerships have proven that development projects in the New Albany International Business Park are a net positive economically for the impacted school district as a result of the development.
 Because the property tax abatement only covers buildings, there are still new property tax revenues flowing into schools; and our income tax sharing agreements any time a property tax abatement is in effect for a project provide even more new revenues to our partners.
 This is the sort of economic development support to partners in the business park that allowed our site to get selected over approximately 40 other choices throughout the United States.

 The State of Ohio has committed funding to support necessary infrastructure enhancements to this project.
-Notably, a share of this funding will be used to expand a portion of State Route 161, which had already been desired by expressway users.
+Notably, a share of this funding is being used to expand a portion of State Route 161, which had already been desired by expressway users.
 Keep in mind that more than 20,000 people – nearly twice the New Albany resident population – already work within the New Albany International Business Park, and planning is a hallmark of New Albany to ensure that necessary infrastructure will be in place, as it has been for every build-out of the business park, to effectively and efficiently manage traffic, even at rush hour peaks.

 The City of New Albany has a thoroughfare plan component within its strategic plan.
 The thoroughfare plan is developed in partnership with the Mid-Ohio Regional Planning Commission (MORPC) and is designed to a 30-year horizon.
 The city used this base data and worked with the Ohio Department of Transportation (ODOT) to perform New Albany area traffic modeling.
 The model includes projected growth rates for final land use buildout calculations for the entire business park.